justinfrevert/risc-roll/README.md

 ../../target/release/prover-host
 ```

+The prover will prove the transactions in `./provers/transfer/transactions.json`, send the proofs to the chain, which will verify and change the balances state, if the proof is verified.

-Ensure you keep the image id and subxt metadata up-to-date to avoid errors.
+When making changes: ensure you keep the image id and subxt metadata up-to-date to avoid errors.
 See `provers/transfer/README.md`